NOAA-EMC/dafs/dev/ecf/README.md

 This will start the `ecflow_server` and print out the port number that the server is running on.

 `ecflow_server` needs to be started **ONLY** once.
 Once the server is running, this window can be closed.
-You can now exit the ecflow host where you started the `ecflow_server` and return to the usual WCOSS2 login nodes.
+You can now exit the ecflow host where you started the `ecflow_server` and return to the regular WCOSS2 login nodes.

 ## Starting `ecflow` and loading a Suite Definition File
 Load the `ecflow` module on any WCOSS2 login nodes where you want to load the suite definition file.